 Some Notes about how to film a wedding

-Weddings are not always straightforward sometimes they can be a mess people running around people running late, not finding locations so is part of the job to be able to deal with people to be able to be organised and be a good communicator.
+Weddings are only sometimes straightforward.
+Sometimes they can be a mess.
+People running around people running late and not finding locations, so it is part of the job to be able to deal with people to be organised and be a good communicator.

 How to film a wedding, Look the part

-There is no point in turning up to a wedding looking like you should not be there.
-The one thing I have heard so many times from other vendors bagging out photographers and videographers for not wearing the right clothes and just looking like they’re on a day out to the beach, so dress nice, be amenable and polite to everybody it will go a long way.
+There is no point in turning up to a wedding; looking like you should not be there.
+The one thing I have heard so many times from other vendors bagging out photographers and videographers for not wearing the right clothes and just looking like they’re on a day out to the beach is so dress nice, be amenable and polite to everybody.
+It will go a long way.

 Wedding videography Gear

-Starting out, you are always going to want to have the best gear you can possibly buy, but I think there are two important things are you need in a camera when shooting weddings.
-The first one it does have two card slots so you can back up your footage on the day so you have a copy, you cannot be losing footage that you can never shoot again.
-Same applies for audio always have a backup of the main audio in case something goes wrong because believe me, when films have bad audio it is so noticeable and will ruin a film, no matter how good the footage is…
+Starting a videography career, you will always want to have the best gear you can buy.
+You need two essential things in a camera when shooting weddings.
+The first one has two card slots to back up your footage, so you have a copy/ You cannot lose footage that you can never shoot again.
+The same applies to audio, always having a backup of the main audio if something goes wrong.
+Believe me, when films have bad audio, it is so noticeable and will ruin a movie, no matter how good the footage is…

-One camera body and a versatile lens something like a 24 to 70.
-Would be a great place to start. having a camera that can do slow motion would really benefit the films because you need to be mobile, to eliminate that camera shake because you cannot be holding up the day setting up tripods or even mono pods so, I have learned really being handheld is the key to just getting everything you need for your films because it’s fast paced, and everything happens so quickly.
-I shoot all my wedding’s handheld with the Panasonic S1H and prior to that the GH5. before that I had a GH4 which of course had no stabilisation so was either on a mono pod or a GlideCam.
+One camera body and a versatile lens, like a 24 to 70, would be a great place to start.
+A camera that can make slow motion would benefit the films because you need to be mobile.
+Eliminating that camera shake is critical.
+You must be able to hold up the day by setting up tripods or even monopods.
+Being handheld is the key to just getting everything you need for your films.
+It’s fast-paced, and everything happens so quickly.
+I shoot all my weddings handheld with the Panasonic S1H before the GH5.
+Before that, I had a GH4 with no stabilisation, either on a monopod or a GlideCam.

-When you are starting out and you first start getting into audio recording, the pressure can really be on to get it right, you cannot mess this up you only get one opportunity to record so make sure you have backups of everything not just your audio but also your camera footage as well, because things can go wrong and there is nothing like an angry bride trust me!
+When you are starting, and you first start getting into audio recording, the pressure can be on to get it right.
+You cannot mess this up.
+There are many different ways to capture audio at a wedding.
+You only get one opportunity to record, so make sure you have backups of everything, not just your audio but also your camera footage because things can go wrong, and there is nothing like an angry bride, trust me!

-A simple lav mic will suffice in capturing the vows, This can be placed on the groom and will then pick up the bride’s voice as well.
-This is all the audio you will need to make a decent highlight film because at the end of the day we are trying to tell a Story and normally the couple vows will tell a great story.
+A simple lav mic will suffice in capturing the vows.
+This can be placed on the groom and pick up the bride’s voice.
+This is all the audio you will need to make a decent highlight film because we are trying to tell a story at the end of the day, and naturally, the couple’s vows will achieve that.

 How to film a wedding – What’s your Style

-So, you want to get into wedding films, but you have no idea what your style is going to be, well I did not know either when I first started out, I just had a mishmash of ideas and just went ahead and shot.
-But as the years when on, I have created my own style and that really comes down to shooting weddings and practise until you find something that you like.
-My biggest thing I’ve learned over the years is now when I’m filming a wedding, I’m film for the edit.
-Let me explain… wedding films can be quite jarring because you are jumping around all over the place showing bits of the day the beginning the middle the end all mixed together. so, we are always trying to join different parts of the day together so we can make one coherent film and a great example of that is people doing the same thing but in different places the bride and groom putting their shoes on or the bridesmaids having a drink the groomsmen having a drink then we can easily link clips together to make a successful film…
+The most significant thing I’ve learned over the years is now that I’m filming a wedding for the edit when I’m filming a wedding.
+Let me explain… wedding films can be pretty jarring because you are jumping around all over the place, showing bits of the day, the beginning, the middle the end all mixed.
+So, we are always trying to join different parts of the day together so we can make one coherent film and a great example of that is people doing the same thing.
+Still, in other places, the bride and groom putting their shoes on, the bridesmaids having a drink, or the groomsmen having a drink, we can easily link clips together to make a successful film…